isomerpages/govtech-gobusiness-main/_browse-ipservices/Strategy-and-Management/IP-Audit.md

 <img style='width:800px; height:auto;' src='/images/ipgrow/ipservices/IP Audit.png' aria-hidden='true'>
 <figcaption style="position:absolute; left:-10000px; top:auto; width:1px; height:1px; overflow:hidden;">Did you know?
 An IP audit is a great way for a business to understand its key IP assets, their contribution to the business, and how best to optimise them for business success. </figcaption>

-{% include panels-featurelink-ipgrow.html ipTitle="IP audit" secondTitle="IP audit" %}
+{% include panels-featurelink-ipgrow.html ipTitle="IP audit" secondTitle="IP audits" %}

 ---